A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Transferability Evaluation of Attacks

 \subsection{Evaluation on Cross-model Attack}

-Table~\ref{table:perturbation_trans} summarizes the transferability of point perturbation attack for the eight kinds of detectors on the KITTI dataset, where $\epsilon$=10cm.
-The results show that the adversarial examples are transferable between different detectors to some extent.
-As mentioned before, point-based detectors are less robust against point perturbation attacks compared with voxel-based detectors.
-And we can clearly observe that adversarial examples generated based on PointRCNN or 3DSSD are also effective in attacking other detectors.
-The detectors including Second, Voxel-RCNN, PDV, and Part-A\^{}2 achieve lower mAP ratios under the transferred attack than that under source attack when the PointRCNN is used as the source model.
-As mentioned before, we speculate the reason for the weakness of source attack on the voxel-based detectors is that attacks \textit{default} the voxels that perturbed points belong to unchanged when generating adversarial examples and does not take the re-voxelization of perturbed point cloud into consideration.
-Although we manage to make the attack effective by ad hoc flipping the direction of perturbation as mentioned in Section~\ref{sec:attacking_voxel_based_detectors}, the generated perturbation is still not as effective as transferred attacks generated based on point-based detectors.
-As shown in Figure~\ref{fig:vis_cross_model_perturbation_attack}, the transferred attack generated from PointRCNN leads to more false positive predictions and objects not detected in the detection results of other models.
+Table~\ref{table:perturbation_trans} summarizes the transferability of PGD-based point perturbation attack for the eight kinds of detectors on the KITTI dataset, where $\epsilon$=10cm.
+From the results, we have the following observations: \begin{enumerate}[1)] \item Adversarial examples exhibit some degree of transferability across various detectors.
+We can clearly observe the adversarial examples generated based on vulnerable point-based detectors, i.e. PointRCNN and 3DSSD, are also effective in attacking other detectors.
+Specifically, the detectors including SECOND, Voxel-RCNN, PDV, and Part-A\^{}2 achieve lower mAP ratios under the transferred attack than that under the source attack when the PointRCNN is used as the source model.
+As analyzed in Section~\ref{sec:attacking_voxel_based_detectors}, re-voxelization for voxel-based detectors dampens the patterns created by adversarial attacks.
+Despite our efforts to address this by altering the perturbation direction (as discussed in Section~\ref{sec:attacking_voxel_based_detectors}), these manipulations remain less effective than transferred attacks from point-based detectors.

-Besides, the PointPillar is vulnerable to the point perturbation attack, but neither the transferred attack from PointPillar is effective on other detectors, nor the transferred attack from other detectors can be effective to PointPillar.
-The reason is the large voxel size and special Pillar feature network adopted in PointPillar are significantly different from the pipeline of other detectors.
+\item Notably, even though PointPillar is vulnerable to point perturbation attacks, it does not produce adversarial examples that significantly affect other detectors.
+Similarly, examples from other detectors demonstrate limited attack efficacy against PointPillar.
+This peculiarity can be attributed to the unique design of PointPillar, incorporating a distinct voxel feature encoding (see Section~\ref{sec:ablation_pointpillar}) and the Pillar feature network, which differentiates it from other detection mechanisms.